-Strike Resources is an ASX listed resource company developing a number of battery minerals related projects around the world, including the highly prospective Solaroz Lithium Brine Project in Argentina; the Burke Graphite Project in Queensland, Australia; and a lithium exploration tenement in Western Australia.
-Strike also owns the high-grade Apurimac Magnetite Iron Ore Project and Cusco Magnetite Iron Ore Project.
+Strike Resources is an ASX listed resource company which owns the high grade Apurimac Magnetite Iron Ore Project and Cusco Magnetite Iron Ore Project in Peru and the Paulsens East Iron Ore Project in Western Australia.
+Strike is also developing a number of battery minerals related projects around the world, including the highly prospective Solaroz Lithium Brine Project in Argentina, the Burke Graphite Project in Queensland and a lithium exploration tenement in Western Australia.

-1 Investments comprise liquid investments in a diversified portfolio of various ASX 200 listed resource stocks
+Investments comprise liquid investments in a diversified portfolio of various ASX 200 listed resource stocks